Archie Gemmill: International career

 Gemmill played 43 times and scored eight goals for Scotland, and captained the team on 22 occasions.

-The most famous moment of Gemmill's career, when he scored a goal against the Netherlands in a Group D fixture at the 1978 World Cup, is regularly rated as amongst the greatest goals ever scored in a World Cup match.
+The most famous moment of Gemmill's career, when he scored a goal against the Netherlands in a Group D fixture at the 1978 World Cup, has been rated as amongst the greatest goals ever scored in a World Cup match.
 Scotland needed to win the game by three goals to qualify for the next stage of the tournament, having had very poor results in their first two games.
 With his team leading 2–1 in the 68th minute, Gemmill scored a goal which was described by The Scotsman as follows:

 In 68 minutes, however, Scotland went 3–1 up when Archie Gemmill scored one of the great goals of this World Cup so far.
 The little midfield player homed in on goal, played a magnificent one-two with Dalglish, then sprinted into the box and thumped a glorious goal past Jongbloed to revive all the hopes which had died the death this past fortnight.
 It was an extraordinary goal and an extraordinary moment.
 Suddenly Scotland were dreaming of glory again".

 Three minutes later, Johnny Rep scored a second goal for the Netherlands, which was deflected off Gemmill's outstretched leg and flew past Alan Rough's dive.
 The game ended 3–2, denying Scotland a spot in the second round.

-The goal is referenced in the film Trainspotting, in which characters Tommy and Lizzie decide to make love while watching a homemade porno film, only to see it has been replaced with a football tape called "100 Great Goals" which features Gemmill's strike.
+The goal is referenced in the film Trainspotting, in which characters Tommy and Lizzie decide to have sex while watching a homemade porno film, only to see it has been replaced with a football tape called "100 Great Goals" which features Gemmill's strike.
 At the same time, Renton (Ewan McGregor), who had switched the tapes in their cases and borrowed Tommy and Lizzie's tape, says after climaxing during sex, "I haven't felt that good since Archie Gemmill scored against Holland in 1978!"
 Gemmill first saw Trainspotting on a club outing with Rotherham, and his reaction was: "I got absolutely slaughtered by the lads... to be fair I was a bit embarrassed by it."